 Why Should I Consider Flood Insurance?

-Flood damage can happen to you, no matter where your home, apartment or business is located.
+Flood damage can happen to you, no matter where your home, apartment, or business is located.
 You can buy flood insurance even if your property is not located in a flood plain.
-Mortgage lenders, pursuant to federal law, may require homeowners to purchase flood insurance.
+In some cases according to federal law, mortgage lenders may require a home or business owner to purchase flood insurance.